WrestleMania 36: Undercard matches

-At Survivor Series, Seth Rollins served as the captain of Team Raw for the men's Survivor Series elimination match, but questioned Kevin Owens' loyalty to the team due to Owens appearing at NXT TakeOver: WarGames; Raw suffered a devastating loss at Survivor Series, only winning one of the seven interbrand matches.
-Rollins criticized the Raw roster for their poor performance and again questioned Owens' loyalty, who responded by performing a Stunner on Rollins.
+At Survivor Series, Seth Rollins served as the captain of Team Raw for the men's Survivor Series match, but questioned Kevin Owens's loyalty to the team due to Owens appearing at NXT TakeOver: WarGames; Raw suffered a devastating loss at Survivor Series, only winning one of the seven interbrand matches.
+Rollins criticized the Raw roster for their poor performance and again questioned Owens's loyalty, who responded by performing a Stunner on Rollins.
 Owens then became the target of AOP (Akam and Rezar).
 Although Owens accused Rollins of being behind AOP's attacks, Rollins denied the accusations, though he ultimately joined with AOP, turning heel.
 Rollins then began to refer to himself as the "Monday Night Messiah" and recruited Murphy into his new faction with AOP; Rollins and Murphy eventually won the Raw Tag Team Championship together.
 At the Royal Rumble, Rollins eliminated Owens from the namesake match thanks to help from AOP and Murphy.
-Rollins and Murphy lost their titles on an episode of Raw, and during a rematch at Elimination Chamber, Owens cost them their match and performed a Stunner on Rollins afterward.
+Rollins and Murphy lost their title on an episode of Raw, and during a rematch at Elimination Chamber, Owens cost them their match and performed a Stunner on Rollins afterward.
 The following night on Raw, Rollins attacked Owens after an eight-man tag team match.
 On the March 16 episode, a match between Rollins and Owens was scheduled for WrestleMania.

 On the Survivor Series Kickoff pre-show, Heavy Machinery (Otis and Tucker) participated in an interbrand tag team battle royal that was won by Dolph Ziggler and Robert Roode; the two teams entered into a feud following the event.
 Also during this time, Otis started a romance with Mandy Rose.
 On the February 14 episode of SmackDown, Otis had a scheduled Valentine's Day date with Rose; however, Ziggler arrived first and stole the date, causing Otis to walk away heartbroken.
 On the March 6 episode, Otis apologized to Rose, who rejected the apology.
 Heavy Machinery then participated in the SmackDown Tag Team Championship Elimination Chamber match, where they were eliminated by Ziggler and Roode.
 On the March 20 episode of SmackDown, Ziggler distracted Otis during his tag team match by showing pictures of him and Rose together, enraging Otis, which caused Heavy Machinery to get disqualified, thus costing them another title opportunity.
 Ziggler then challenged Otis to a match at WrestleMania and Otis accepted.
 On the final SmackDown before WrestleMania, a mysterious hacker (later revealed to be Mustafa Ali) appeared on the TitanTron during Ziggler's match with Tucker and revealed that Rose's Fire and Desire tag team partner Sonya Deville had conspired with Ziggler to sabotage Rose's Valentine's date with Otis.